How things stand in the battle for Euro 2020 qualification

 England

-Gareth Southgate’s side have won all four of their Group A fixtures so far and sit top of the table.

-Victory over the Czech Republic and Bulgaria will make sure of a place at Euro 2020, where Wembley will play host to both semi-finals and the final on July 12.
+Four points from their remaining three games will ensure the Three Lions’ place at Euro 2020, where Wembley will play host to both semi-finals and the final on July 12.

 Scotland